 One of the coolest things I know is this – every one of us, while we’re alive, has 24 hours in a day.
 Not 26.
 Not 30.
 No one is blessed with more time.
 We all have 24 hours in a day.
 Now granted, each of us has different abilities, talents, and gifts.
 Some are able to achieve more in 24 hours than others.
 Yet truthfully, we control our time.
-To me, Zig Ziglar explained this concept best when he said, “A lack of direction, not a lack of time, is the problem.
+In my opinion, Zig Ziglar explained this concept best when he said, “A lack of direction, not a lack of time, is the problem.
 We all get 24 hours in a day.”
-That’s why time management for the startup business owner is so vital.
-To help you, I’m going to give you a list of 7 ways small business owners can manage time.
+That’s why time management is so vital for the startup business owner.
+With that in mind, I’d like to discuss 7 ways small business owners can manage time, in today’s article.

 Podcast Time Index For ” Time Management for the Small Business Owner”

 00:30 – Time Management for the Small Business owner